b97tsk/reactive-tree/README.md

 //   Hello, kitty.
 ```

-Basically, this example illustrates how a branch reacts when any of reactive
+Basically, this example illustrates how a branch reacts whenever any of reactive
 properties inside its `handler` function changes.
 Things you should know that:

 - `createBranch()` immediately calls its sole argument, the `handler` function,